Aphantasia Symptoms: 7 Signs With Everyday Examples

 Important: this doesn't mean people with aphantasia can't recognize their mother's face or describe their closet.
 The knowledge is there — just without the accompanying visual experience.

-Many people with aphantasia report that their dreams also contain no or only very weak imagery.
+Many people with aphantasia report that their dreams also contain no or only very weak imagery (Dawes et al. 2020).
 Instead of visual scenes, dreams feel like conceptual "knowing" what is happening — like reading a story without illustrations.
 Some people with aphantasia do dream visually, suggesting that voluntary and involuntary mental imagery are processed differently.

 People without aphantasia often remember their last birthday party like a movie scene: candlelight, faces, the cake.
 With aphantasia, episodic memory tends to be factual: "I know my sister was laughing because she always does" — without "seeing" the scene itself.
 This pattern is called SDAM (Severely Deficient Autobiographical Memory) and occurs disproportionately often together with aphantasia.